+- The Council has appropriate managerial arrangements in place supported by staff recruitment and training to ensure these risks are effectively managed.

+- The Council has active Standards and Audit Committees which provide independent review of the Governance arrangements in the Council.

+- The Annual Governance Report sets out an evidence based structured assessment of the operation of the Council's governance arrangements.

+- 9 Staff morale /

+Sickness Levels

+adversely affected

+as a result of the

+pace of change,

+tightening financial

+circumstances or

+external

+circumstances.

-T Mitigation The Council has appropriate managerial arrangements in place supported by staff recruitment and training to ensure these risks are effectively managed.
-The Council has active Standards and Audit Committees which provide independent review of the Governance arrangements in the Council.
-The Annual G governance an overnance Report sets out an evidenc rangements. e based structured assessment of the operation of the Council's 9 Staff morale / Sickness Levels adversely affected as a result of the pace of change, tightening financial circumstances or external circumstances.
-Deterioration in services to the public and loss of productivity.
-Loss of key staff / increased sickness levels.
-Increased pressure on other members of staff.
-Loss of 'goodwill.'
-3,4 12 3,3 9 SAMT / Asst Director HR The Council operates in line with the independent IIP standards and HR 'good practice' to help ensure current staff are well managed and motivated.
-The staff has a range of communication mechanisms in place to ensure staff engagement with the Council's agenda.
-The Council has reduced its emphasis of securing savings through vacancy management and seeks to bring in 'agency staff' etc as required.
-While the Coulon individual elements ncil cannot control external circumstance mployees. es it has continued t o work with staff to r mitigate the impact of these
+- Deterioration in services to the public and loss of productivity.

+- Loss of key staff / increased sickness levels.

+- Increased pressure on other members of staff.

+- · Loss of 'goodwill.'

+3,4 12 3,3 9 SAMT / Asst Director HR

+- The Council operates in line with the independent IIP standards and HR 'good practice' to help ensure current staff are well managed and motivated. - The staff has a range of communication mechanisms in place to ensure staff engagement with the Council's agenda. - The Council has reduced its emphasis of securing savings through vacancy management and seeks to bring in 'agency staff' etc as required. - While the Council cannot control external circumstances it has continued to work with staff to mitigate the impact of these on individual employees.